interactive-data-language/vscode-idl/README.md

   - If syntax errors are not going away then you can: reset IDL, restart IDL, stop and start IDL again and they will disappear.

   - You may occasionally see some text that is printed to the console when IDL is running, this is a known bug that happens for a few rare cases and can be ignored.

-- Using the "debug" sessions of IDL requires that you have a version of IDL with lists, hashes, and orderedhashes (and the ability to parse/serialize JSON).
-The extension is tested against:

-  - IDL 8.9

-  - IDL 9.0

-  Anything else is use-at-your-own-risk and may not work.

 ## Release Notes